TechnicalPursuit/TIBET-Examples/pizza/README.md

 also showing one way to reduce or eliminate source code related to UI rendering.

-The [TIBET Tag System](https://tibetjs.com/docs/tag-system.html) documentation outlines the main features of TIBET's info, and action, templated, and computed tags.
+The [TIBET Tag System](https://tibetjs.com/docs/tag-system.html) documentation outlines the main features of TIBET's info, action, templated, and computed tags.

 The `pizza:orderstatus` tag is a good example of a `TP.tag.ComputedTag`, a tag